cloudify-cosmo/getcloudify.org/source/guide/3.2/webui-deployments-page.md

 ![Deployment topology](/guide/images/ui/ui-deployment-ready.jpg)

-Pressing a node title will open a side panel with [runtime properties]({{page.terminology_link}}#runtime-properties) of the selected node.
+Clicking a node's title will open a side panel with [runtime properties]({{page.terminology_link}}#runtime-properties) of the selected node.
 The floating panel allows the user to select which instance details to show.<br>

 ![Deployment node details](/guide/images/ui/ui-deployment-floating-panel.png)

 # Network
-A map of networks topology according to the blueprint topology contained internal and external networks, hosts, routers.<br/>
+A map of networks topologies according to the blueprint's topology contains internal and external networks, hosts, routers.<br/>
-The network name is displayed as a grey title, each network contains sub-networks displayed as a colored lines underneath.
+The network's name is displayed as a grey title, each network contains sub-networks displayed as colored lines underneath.
-Network devices, such as hosts & routers, are displayed as icons, each icon indicates the device type.
+Network devices, such as hosts & routers, are displayed as icons, each icon indicates the device's type.
-Connections between sub-networks and devices are marked with colored line, by the color of the connected sub-network.<br>
+Connections between sub-networks and devices are marked with a colored line, by the color of the connected sub-network.<br>
-Pressing a device will open a side panel with details of the selected device.<br>
+Clicking a device will open a side panel with details of the selected device.<br>

 ![Deployment networks](/guide/images/ui/ui-deployment-networks.jpg)

 # Nodes
 A list of nodes according to the blueprint's topology.<br/>
-In every node row shown its type, number of instance, and relationships.
-By pressing the magnifier icon, a side panel will be opened with the selected node details.<br>
+For every node, its type, number of instance, and relationships are shown.
+By clicking the magnifier icon, a side panel will be opened with the selected node's details.
 ![Deployment nodes](/guide/images/ui/ui-deployment-nodes.jpg)

 # Executions